arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Logging.md

 be replaced with a space character (hex 20).

 A side effect of turning off the escaping is that it will reduce the CPU overhead for the logging.
-However, this will only be noticable when logging is set to a very verbose level (e.g. debug or trace).
+However, this will only be noticeable when logging is set to a very verbose level (e.g. debug or trace).

 The default value for this option is `true`.